Hay Fever Treatment Online

 What is hay fever?

-Hay fever, also known as allergic rhinitis, is an allergic reaction to airborne substances such as pollen, dust mites, mould, or animal dander.
-It affects approximately 4.6 million Australians and is one of the most common chronic conditions in the country.
+Per Healthdirect Australia and the Australasian Society of Clinical Immunology and Allergy (ASCIA), hay fever — also known as allergic rhinitis — is an allergic reaction to airborne substances such as pollen, dust mites, mould, or animal dander.
+The Australian Bureau of Statistics National Health Survey estimates it affects approximately 4.6 million Australians (around 19% of adults), making it one of the most common chronic conditions in the country.
 Hay fever can be seasonal (triggered by pollen in spring and summer) or perennial (year-round, triggered by indoor allergens).

 Symptoms include sneezing, a runny or blocked nose, itchy and watery eyes, an itchy throat or palate, and postnasal drip.
 For many people, hay fever significantly affects sleep quality, concentration, productivity, and overall quality of life.